zaynahxc/pxt-microbit/docs/projects/headband.md

 ## Introduction @unplugged

 Learn sign language by playing a game of charage with the @boardname!
-In this game, the @boardname@ is help on the forehead of the player and other players have to sign the letter displayed on the screen.
+In this game, the @boardname@ is help on the forehead of the player and other players have to mimic the drawing displayed on the screen.
 Tilting forward (screen down) earns a point, tilting backward skips the letter, game ends after 30 seconds.

 ## Step 1 @fullscreen